 Tips for feeding your older dog

 Most dog foods could have more than adequate amounts of calcium and phosphorus for the older dog.
-There could possibly be an instance for lessened levels of phosphorus and salt within the diet.
-Some supplements of zinc and vitamins may very well be helpful in the more mature dog, especially the vit. b.
-The main food types for the older dog are - dry, semi-moist or canned.
+There could possibly be an instance of lessened levels of phosphorus and salt within the diet.
+Some supplements of zinc and vitamins may very well be helpful in the more mature dog, especially vitamin B. The main food types for the older dog are - dry, semi-moist, or canned.

-Diet adjustments needs to be made slowly and gradually in order to avoid stomach upsets and diarrhea.
-Be sure to have sufficient water readily available for your dog, especially if provided a dried food, and as well if kidney and liver disease is an issue.
+Diet adjustments need to be made slowly and gradually in order to avoid stomach upsets and diarrhea.
+Be sure to have sufficient water readily available for your dog, especially if provided dried food, and as well if kidney and liver disease is an issue.

 If your elderly dog is dealing with a specific health issue, you may want to consider a prescribed diet.
 Prescribed pet diets are designed to provide all the nutrition your dog needs for specific medical issues, such as digestive upset or kidney failure.
 As these special diets are created by veterinarians, it’s best to get your veterinarian’s guidance before making any changes to your senior pet’s diet.

 Adjust the Amount and Frequency of Feedings as Needed.

 When your dog develops joint pain, mobility issues, and teeth problems, or isn’t as active as he used to be, you may need to adjust the amount and frequency of feedings.
 For older dogs with a decreased activity level, reducing their calorie intake can help prevent obesity and its related health issues.
 And if your elderly pup has difficulty chewing, grind up his kibble or use canned food instead.
 Also, speak to your vet about adding dietary supplements such as glucosamine or fish oils to support joint health and improve your senior pup's energy levels.